All Episodes

 Media was working overtime.

-I heard, I don't haven't confirmed it.
+I heard, I haven't confirmed it.

 Yeah, he won by a pretty big number by the end of the night last night.

-And his doubleheader victory, major victory for President Trump, National Republicans, North Carolina GOP, state Senator Dan Bishop, fiercely contested contest.
+And his doubleheader victory, major victory for President Trump, National Republicans, North Carolina GOP, state senator Dan Bishop, fiercely contested contest.

 By the way, the last time that race was run, it was only a 900-point difference.

-Like 3,000 or somewhere in there?
+What was the final number, like 3,000 or somewhere in there?

 Pretty solid win.